 There’s something uniquely awful about teaching in a hot room.
 The students couldn’t focus.
 I had trouble getting up from my desk.
 Every time I asked them to get up to do something, they groaned, and I couldn’t blame them because if a sweaty teacher an told me to do anything, I’d definitely do worse than groan.
 A bit of my sweat dripped on one of the papers I was grading, so I dipped my pen in my tea and let a drop of it fall exactly where the sweat had because a drop of tea is a lot less disgusting than a drop of sweat.
 I kept a towel near my desk in case I needed to smother a fire.

 The situation was dire.
 Students with glasses couldn’t see through the fog of their lenses, and they couldn’t take them off because any light that touched them would be magnified and start a fire within seconds.

 The time was 10:30, and we could take no more.
 The power had been out for an hour, but the light from the burning desks was enough to get by.
 We knew we would have to leave when the fan handed in its letter of resignation.
 One by one, my students stood up, poured their molten belongings into their water bottles, and trudged to the door like the orc legions of Mordor.
 With my scorched disciples behind me, I made my way to the promised land: the library.

 None of us knew how safe we had been in the classroom, but we knew the moment we stepped outside.
 The roof of fire and the molten windows had been our friends.
 I lost a third of my class to a solar flare that tore through the street.
-Arizona regularly hosts visiting superheated plasma arcs from the sun–it’s just part of living here.
+The greater Southwest area regularly hosts visiting superheated plasma arcs from the sun–it’s just part of living here.